louwerse/who-opposes-website/content/authors/elina/_index.md

 - Researchers
 ---

-I am a PhD candidate at [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/elina-zorina), the Netherlands.
-My research focuses on impact of parliamentary parties’ distinctiveness on democratic legitimacy and vote choice.
-I analyze consequences of government-opposition cooperation on the electorates in established parliamentary democracies—the Netherlands, the United Kingdom, Denmark and Canada.
+Elina Zorina is a PhD candidate at [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/elina-zorina), the Netherlands.
+Her research focuses on impact of parliamentary parties’ distinctiveness on democratic legitimacy and vote choice.
+She analyzes consequences of government-opposition cooperation on the electorates in established parliamentary democracies—the Netherlands, the United Kingdom, Denmark and Canada.

-I hold a BA in Liberal Arts and Sciences with a major in International Relations, Political Science and Human Rights from St. Petersburg State University and Bard College, and a two-year MA in Political Science from Central European University.
+Elina holds a BA in Liberal Arts and Sciences with a major in International Relations, Political Science and Human Rights from St. Petersburg State University and Bard College, and a two-year MA in Political Science from Central European University.